-Sea turtles are among my favorite animals to find in the Galapagos islands.
-I was lucky enough to be in the Galapagos in March right after sea turtle nesting season, when there tons of sea turtles are near the shore of Isabela.
+Sea turtles are among my favorite animals in the Galapagos islands.
+I was lucky enough to be in the Galapagos in March right after sea turtle nesting season, when there are tons of sea turtles near the shore of Isabela.
 Here are my tips on making sure you have a great experience.

 Sandra was one of the few female naturalist guides on Isabela, and indeed in the Galapagos islands.
 She taught me how to swim with the sea turtles, rather than swim after them.
 It is actually very zen.
 She spotted a sea turtle and motioned for us all to stay back.
 After a minute or so, she told us to approach slowly:

 Move very slowly and calmly.
 Do not make sudden movements or you will startle it.
 Relax.
 Go ahead.

 We approached slowly.
 The turtle kept floating about.
 It saw us, but to my amazement, it didn’t swim away!
 It floated there watching for 15 minutes, even swimming towards me curiously.
 We saw four more sea turtles just snorkeling around Los Tuneles on Isabela, and with my new sea turtle zen approach, we got to swim with every sea turtle we found.

 Here are the video highlights of my experience swimming with the sea turtles.

 Have you seen sea turtles?
 Let us know about it in comments!